-Consistent with 2012, the Committee granted performance stock units ("PSUs") and service-based restricted stock units to each of the NEOs.
-Each NEO's total long-term incentive target award value was allocated equally between these vehicles, and all awards earned will be settled in shares.
+In 2014, as it did in 2013, the Committee granted performance stock units ("PSUs") and service-based restricted stock awards ("RSAs") to each of the NEOs.
+Each NEO's total long-term incentive ("LTI") target award value was allocated equally between these vehicles, and all awards earned will be settled in shares.